 Let’s be very clear here: both services probably became as popular as they are today because they are extremely easy to use.
 Their advertising doesn’t lie.
 It only takes minutes to get started.

-All you need to get do is to create an account with your name and email address, choose one of the many available templates, and start moving things around with your mouse.
-Both use drag and drop for what is called WYSIWYG -a dumb initialism that nobody can remember and much less pronounce- that stands for “What You See Is What You Get”.
+All you need to get do is to create an account with your name and email address.
+Then you choose one of the many available templates, and start moving things around with your mouse.
+Both website builders use drag and drop editors as you can see here:

 Weebly’s drag and drop editor

 Wix’s editor has much more options and also looks a bit less dull.
 For some it could seem a bit overwhelming: not only can you position all the elements exactly where you want, you can also finetune colors, styles, fonts and even animate images and text.